Your dog talks to you in its way. It tells you more than you think.

 Reason 4: Your Dog’s Instincts are Kicking in

 Another explanation for sitting on your feet might be that it’s instinctual.
 Your furry friend is a pack animal.
 And it sees you as a part of its pack.
 And most likely sees you as the alpha.

 It’s instinctual for pack animals to want to protect the alpha.
-Hence, it’ll sit by you and stay alert as a way of defending you.
+Hence, it’ll sit by you and stay alert to defend you.

 Reason 5: Your Dog is Exhibiting Territorial Behavior

-There’s a good possibility that your dog is showing its dominance over its territory and you.
-Sitting at your feet and/or laying there is its way of expressing that you’re his family.
+There’s a good possibility that your dog is showing dominance over its territory and you.
+Sitting at your feet and laying there expresses that you’re his family.
 Your canine pal wants you to smell like it.

 This is its way of keeping other dogs away from you.
 That makes it feel safe and secure about its place in your life.